Feel Her Love: Plot

 In Seattle's Lakehill Hospital, Washington Liberation Front (WLF) commanding officer Hanrahan questions Sergeant Elise Park, who led an operation with her son Leon to clear the hospital's basement.
 Leon had informed her the patrolmen had discovered that the Cordyceps has become airborne and told his mother to seal them in.
-Hanrahan commends Elise's decision and says only a select few will know about the fungus' airborne nature as the hospital is too important.
+Hanrahan commends Elise's decision and says only a select few will know about the fungus's airborne nature as the hospital is too important.

 After confirming Nora is in Lakehill, Ellie and Dina begin their second day in Seattle by deciding to pass by a warehouse that the WLF avoid.
 Along the way, Ellie questions bringing Dina after they encounter more dead members of the Seraphites, a religious group.
-Dina reiterates her commitment to help Ellie's quest for revenge, citing a childhood memory when she killed a raider who murdered her mother and sister.
+Dina reiterates her commitment to help Ellie's quest for revenge against Abby for Joel's death, (Note: Abby killed Joel in "Through the Valley", assisted by several friends including Nora.) citing a childhood memory when she killed a raider who murdered her mother and sister.

 At the warehouse, Ellie and Dina are ambushed by several intelligent infected known as stalkers.
 Ellie offers to sacrifice herself while Dina runs to safety, but they are narrowly saved by Jesse, who had pursued them to Seattle with Tommy.
 The three evade the WLF, who stop when they enter the local park controlled by the Seraphites.
 Ellie, Dina, and Jesse witness the Seraphites disembowel a WLF soldier.
 The Seraphites shoot Dina in the leg with an arrow, and Ellie creates a diversion while Jesse carries Dina to safety.
 Ellie discovers the hospital is nearby and continues her journey alone.

 At Lakehill, Ellie holds Nora at gunpoint to interrogate her for Abby's whereabouts.
-Nora apologizes for the brutality of Joel's death (Note: Joel's death was depicted in "Through the Valley".) before taunting her about it.
+Nora apologizes for the brutality of Joel's death before taunting her about it.
 Nora fights back and escapes to the basement.
 Ellie follows her and discovers infected WLF soldiers, including Leon, whose bodies exhale Cordyceps spores, infecting Nora but not Ellie.
 Nora realizes Ellie is the immune girl for whom Joel had killed the Fireflies, including Abby's father, (Note: Joel's killing of the Fireflies was depicted in "Look for the Light".) who sought to develop a cure for the fungus.
 To Nora's shock, Ellie reveals she knew about Joel's actions, before picking up a pipe and beginning to brutally beat and torture Nora for Abby's whereabouts.

 In a flashback, Ellie wakes up in Jackson, Wyoming, and is happily greeted by Joel.